FAQ

 2. Premium

-Similar to various social media platforms, users at auspost can submit relevant documents via platform for verification.
+Similar to various social media platforms, users at auost can submit relevant documents via platform for verification.

 Ideally, 6-10 months before you want to leave the country.

 Language skill requirements differ from country to country.
-In many countries, aupairs are required to have a basic level of the national language of the country where they would like to work as an aupair.
+Generally, aupairs are required to have a basic level of the national language of the country where they would like to work as an aupair.

 Some typical tasks for Aupairs are: